oferei/json-gate/README.md

 ### minimum

-Applies only to instances of type 'number'.
+Applies only to instances of type `'number'`.

 Defines the minimum value of the instance property.

 ### exclusiveMinimum

-Applies only to instances of type 'number', and only together with the _minimum_ attribute.
+Applies only to instances of type `'number'`, and only together with the _minimum_ attribute.

 Defines the behavior of the _minimum_ attribute:
 * when true, _minimum_ is exclusive ("greater than")